8:25 Registration and Continental Breakfast

 Jonathan W. Massell

-Jonathan W. Massell is an associate with Nexsen Pruet PLLC in Raleigh.
+Jonathan W. Massell is a shareholder at Maynard Nexsen PC in Raleigh.
 He practices in the areas of construction law and business litigation.
 He frequently represents owners, contractors, subcontractors and suppliers on the front end by assisting in contract drafting and negotiations.
 When disputes arise, he has experience representing clients in a wide array of construction issues, including, but not limited to contractual disputes, defects, delays, and lien and bond claims.
 He also represents clients in land use and zoning matters, both at the early development and planning stage and in litigation.

 Outside of the construction industry Jonathan has broad experience representing clients in various commercial, collection and insurance coverage disputes, with a particular focus on trucking industry defense work.
 He has helped resolve many disputes at mediation, has argued numerous motions in state court and has federal trial experience.